This guidance is for people in government who need to design charts.

 Alternative text is often thought of as the text that sits in the code behind an image, but really it refers to any text that describes non-text content.
 It is needed so that people with visual or certain cognitive impairments can understand the content communicated by images.

 To meet accessibility success criterion 1.1.1 all non-text content should have alternative text that “serves the equivalent purpose”.

 - a table of the data presented in the chart

 - a text description of the message the chart is presenting

 Which you choose should depend on what you would expect a non-disabled user to get from the chart.
-If you expect a non-disabled user to read data from the chart, give a table.
-If you expect them to take a message away, give a text description of the message.
+If you expect a non-disabled user to read the data from the chart, give a table.
+If you expect them to take away an overall understanding of the data, give a text description of what you want them to understand.
 If you expect them to do both, give both.

 Note: if your chart image links to a larger version of the chart, the image should not be marked as decorative.
 It should state what happens when someone clicks the link.
 For example “Larger version of Figure 1”.